barend-erasmus/creating-libraries/README.md

 }
 ```

-There are many problems with this implementation above such as:
+There are many problems with this implementation above:

 - How do I change the `fill colors`?
 - How do I change the `stroke color`?